By Tim Lambert

 Mary Jane Kelly

-The last definite victim of Jack the Ripper was an Irish woman named Mary Jane Kelly.
+The last definite victim of the Whitechapel murderer was an Irish woman named Mary Jane Kelly.
 Not much is known about her for certain.
 She was younger than the other victims and was about 25 when she died.
 Mary Jane was born about 1863 in Limerick, Ireland and it is said her family moved to Wales when she was small.
 By about 1884 Mary was living in London.

 Mary lived in a single room in a building in Millers Court.
 This was a group of buildings arranged around a small courtyard.
 The court was off Dorset Street and it was reached through an alley about 3 feet wide and 20 feet long.
 Her only furniture was a bed, a washstand, and 2 small tables.
 Her body was found in this hovel.

 At 2.00 am on Friday 9 November, a man named George Hutchinson met Kelly in the street.
 She asked to borrow 6 pence but he did not have the money.
 As she walked away a stranger approached Mary.
 Hutchinson heard him say to Mary ‘You will be alright for what I have told you’.
 He said the man was about 34 or 35 and was 5 feet 6 inches tall.
 Hutchinson described the man as ‘shabby genteel’.
-He followed the pair to the entrance of Millers Court where Mary said to the stranger ‘Alright my dear.
-Come along you will be comfortable’.
-She kissed the man with her and said she had lost her red handkerchief.
-The man gave her one to replace it.
-Hutchinson hung around for 45 minutes then left the area.

 Her breasts were cut off and the internal organs were removed from her abdomen.
 Her uterus, kidneys, and breast were found under her head.
 The other breast was found by her right foot.
 The liver was placed between her feet.
 The intestines were on the right side of the body and the spleen was on the left.
 The poor woman’s face was obliterated.
-Jack had also cut the flesh off her thighs.
+The murderer had also cut the flesh off her thighs.
 The heart was missing.

 Mary Jane Kelly was buried in St Patrick’s RC Cemetery in Leytonstone on 19 November.

 On the morning of 9 November, Mrs Paumier was selling hot chestnuts on the corner of Widegate Street and Sandys Row.
 A man approached her and said: ‘I suppose you have heard about the murder in Dorset Street?’.
 Mrs Paumier replied that she had.
-The man grinned and said: ‘I know more about it than you do’. the man was about 5 feet 6 inches tall and he had a mustache.
+The man grinned and said: ‘I know more about it than you do’. the man was about 5 feet 6 inches tall and had a mustache.
 He wore a black coat and hat and he carried a black bag.
-However, we do not know if he was Jack the Ripper or if it was a hoax.
+However, we do not know if he was the killer or if it was a hoax.

 Alice McKenzie (?)